atikaahussain/atikaahussain/README.md

 ##### Hi everyone, I'm Atika!

 - Computer science major at FAST NUCES LHR<br/>
-- I do coding, Make some story boards and sketched outlines for development<br/>
+- I do code, make some story boards and sketched outlines for development<br/>

 🌱 feel free to ask about creative ideas :)